-- 3. To determine the amount of disk space available in the /tmp directory, enter the following command: - # df -k /tmp
+To determine the amount of disk space available in the /tmp directory, enter the following command:

+'''

+df -k /tmp

+'''

 This command displays disk space in 1 kilobyte blocks.

-On most systems, you can use the df command with the -h flag (df -h) to display output in "human-readable" format, such as "24G" and "10M."
+Alternatively, with HP Tru64 version 5.1 B or later, you can use the df -h command, which displays disk space in gigabyte or megabyte blocks.

 If there is less than 400 MB of disk space available in the /tmp directory (less than 4194304 1-k blocks), then complete one of the following steps:

-Delete unnecessary files from the /tmp directory to make available the disk space required.

-- Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
-If necessary, contact your system administrator for information about extending file systems. - 4.
-To determine the amount of free disk space on the system, enter the following command:
+- Delete unnecessary files from the /tmp directory to make available the disk space required. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
+If necessary, contact your system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command: